-Weinstein’s lawyers tell NY rape trial jurors to use ‘common sense’ in deciding his fate
+Weinstein’s lawyer assails accusers’ credibility in NY rape trial closing argument

-FILE PHOTO: Film producer Harvey Weinstein arrives at New York Criminal Court for his sexual assault trial in the Manhattan borough of New York City, New York, U.S., February 11, 2020.
-REUTERS/Jeenah Moon
+Film producer Harvey Weinstein arrives at New York Criminal Court during his ongoing sexual assault trial in the Manhattan borough of New York City, New York, U.S., February 13, 2020.
+REUTERS/Carlo Allegri

 February 13, 2020